 At the hearing in front of an administrative law judge (ALJ), a disability attorney can improve your chances of winning the appeal, rather than having to go on to appeal to the Appeals Council.
 A disability lawyer can:

 Learn more about how a disability lawyer can help you win your disability appeal.

-While there are no magic ways by which to speed up your Social Security Disability benefits application, an attorney can help to increase your likelihood of being approved for benefits at the early stages, which will mean less time waiting to receive your benefits.
-You can use our disability lawyer locator to find a good attorney in your area.
+While there are few magic ways to speed up your Social Security disability application, an attorney or advocate can help increase your likelihood of being approved for benefits at each stage, which means less time waiting to receive your benefits.